Heavy rain pummels the East Coast and sparks isolated flash flooding

 New York City Mayor Eric Adams and other local officials pleaded with people to stay off the roads and urged residents in basement apartments to move to higher locations as rain was expected to fall through Friday afternoon.

-In Pennsylvania, National Weather Service warnings of up to 3 inches of rain in an hour produced flooding in Reading, a city about 60 miles (96 kilometers) northwest of Philadelphia.
+In Pennsylvania, National Weather Service warnings of up to 3 inches (7.6 centimeters) of rain in an hour produced flooding in Reading, a city about 60 miles (96 kilometers) northwest of Philadelphia.

 Photos and videos online showed parked cars nearly underwater and water pouring down a narrow city street.
 Other videos from Reading showed emergency vehicles blocking off some streets or underpasses as flood waters had rendered them impassable.